duckietown/docs-preliminaries/book/preliminaries/20_signal_processing/68_clusteringMethods.md

 1. Initialize $n$ Gaussian mixture components with zero mean and identity covariance.
 (Often a diagonal covariance matrix is used.)
 2. E-step: for each point, estimate the probability that each Gaussian generated it.
 3. M-step: modify the parameters according to the hidden variable to maximize the likelihood of the data.
-4. Repeat step 2 and 3 (expectation-maximation [EM]) until average gain in log-likelihood is below this threshold.
+4. Repeat step 2 and 3 (expectation-maximization [EM]) until average gain in log-likelihood is below this threshold.

 ### Advantages and Disadvantages